 Separate models were generated for receiving informal care and receiving formal care.

 To identify combinations of significant variables that predict receiving care we performed recursive partitioning regression tree analysis using Chi-Squared automatic interaction detection (CHAID) analysis (Ma, 2018) as the growing method.
-Tree-Structured Modeling techniques were developed more than 3 decades ago (Kass, 1980) mostly for data mining purposes and have been used in health research with increasing frequently (Igarashi et al., 2014; Su et al., 2011).
+Tree-Structured Modeling techniques were developed more than 3 decades ago (Kass, 1980) mostly for data mining purposes and have been used in health research with increasing frequency (Igarashi et al., 2014; Su et al., 2011).
 CHAID is a classification method that examines the relative importance of each of the predictors in explaining the occurrence of the preceding outcome level.
 It chooses the optimal partition based on χ2 calculated statistical significance adjusted using the Bonferroni correction.
 In ordered to allow more predictors in the model we set the tree depth limitation to five (instead of three levels which is the default for CHAID) and selected flexible stopping criteria for splitting: maximum size of 50 for parent nodes and of 20 for child nodes.
 This approach resulted in large trees with some nodes sized as small as 3.
 To generate more interpretable trees and meaningful nodes we then modified these criteria.
 In the final trees no parent node smaller than 100 was allowed to split and the minimum size for end nodes was set to 40.
 Applying this restriction decreased the final number of nodes to the formal care models from 41 to 35 and for informal care model from 38 to 36.
 To test trees’ stability and confirm the validity of the prediction accuracy (i.e., the correct classifications) of the models we ran a 10-fold cross-validation.
 This standard method of validation divides the sample randomly into 10 mutually exclusive subgroups, then each of the 10% folds serves once as a test sample while the rest of the sample (90%) is used to validate findings.
 The cross-validation risk, which is the proportion of cases incorrectly classified after adjustment for prior probabilities and misclassification, is the average of risk estimated across the 10 test samples.
 CHAID algorithm only prints the full-sample classification table.

 We conducted analyses separately for formal and informal care.
 All analyses were performed using SAS version 9.4 (SAS Institute, Cary, NC, USA) and SPSS v.27.